Sustainable Living Tips

 Work from home one day each week

-It's an easy way to spare the air: You'll reduce the emissions of your weekly commute by 20% right off the bat.
+It's an easy way to spare the air: You'll reduce the emissions of your weekly commute by 20 percent right off the bat.
 If all employees with telework-compatible jobs worked from home half the time, we could cut national greenhouse gas emissions by 54 million metric tons — as impactful as permanently taking nearly 10 million cars off the road.

 Stay away from sketchy souvenirs